-Edwardian conservatories create that classical feel of the Victorian conservatory, giving you more vacant space.
+Edwardian conservatories create that classic feel of the Victorian conservatory, giving you more vacant space.
 It is ideal for those seeking an uncomplicated design of conservatory as it is created using symmetrical shapes.
-Perfect for a variety of purposes including dining rooms, utility rooms or even offices.
+Perfect for a variety of purposes including dining rooms, utility rooms, or even offices.
 The ridged roof combined with a rectangular base can be incorporated into many homes, traditional and modern alike.

 Is your house restricted by height?
-The low pitched roof on the lean-to conservatory is a great choice for bungalows or other terraced properties.
+The low-pitched roof on the lean-to conservatory is a great choice for bungalows or other terraced properties.
 The sloped roof also allows rain to glide off it easily and gives it the appearance of leaning on the house.
-The Lean-to conservatory design falls in to two main styles, one that is fully glass and another with dwarf walls and glass.
+The Lean-to conservatory design falls into two main styles, one that is full glass and another with dwarf walls and glass.
 The dwarf walls could go with the red brick of your home, or enjoy the prepossessing sight of your garden with the glass conservatory.

-A combination of the above conservatories make these ideal to fit the size and shape of your property.
-Hence the name, there are 4 different designs to this type of conservatory.
+A combination of the above conservatories makes these ideal to fit the size and shape of your property.
+Hence the name, there are 4 different designs for this type of conservatory.
 The structure of this type of conservatory is designed to make a relaxed area added to your home.
-The P shaped conservatory is a consolidation of the Victorian conservatory and the lean-to.
-It has a beautiful and unique build making the lean-to part great for use as a kitchen and the larger Victorian style section good for a dining area.
+The P-shaped conservatory is a consolidation of the Victorian conservatory and the lean-to.
+It has a beautiful and unique build making the lean-to part great for use as a kitchen and the larger Victorian-style section good for a dining area.

 An Orangery is a type of conservatory which is like an additional room to the house with solid walls and glass on the sides.
 The orangery was originally used in the 17th century for growing citrus trees, hence the name.
 Today, it can be used for more practical uses as lights can be also fitted to the ceiling.
 It is a more comfortable option if you are thinking to add space to your property.
 The design of the orangery could be used to add to an existing room in the house such as the living room or dining area.
 Whatever the need for extra space, the orangery will create a relaxed atmosphere in your home.

 Revamp your dwelling by choosing this highly insulated conservatory.
-Try customising the off the wall conservatory to your liking by adding sliding doors or taking the glass panels to ground level.
-Or if you want a more insulated extension to optimize comfort levels, construct a low wall which matches the bricks of your house.
-With the Off the wall conservatory you will be spoilt for choice when it comes to the lower portion as you can even have opaque panels matching the material of the frame.
+Try customising the off-the-wall conservatory to your liking by adding sliding doors or taking the glass panels to ground level.
+Or if you want a more insulated extension to optimize comfort levels, construct a low wall that matches the bricks of your house.
+With an off-the-wall conservatory, you will be spoilt for choice when it comes to the lower portion as you can even have opaque panels matching the material of the frame.